Sysmic76/Rita/_pages/quick-start-guide.md

 toc: true
 ---

-Rita is a an automatic translation bot built using `discord.js` and `Google Translate API`.
+Rita is an automatic translation bot built using `discord.js` and `Google Translate API`.
 With speed, efficiency, security and ease kept in mind, find the perfect guide for you below.

 ## Build Status and Bot Info